deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17249/index.md

 ![](figures/figures_14_1.png)

-> 🔼 The figure illustrates the architecture of the deformable reflection MLP, showing how positional encoding of reflection direction and time are processed through multiple fully connected layers to produce the deformed reflection residual.
+> 🔼 The figure shows the architecture of the deformable reflection MLP, which takes reflection direction, time, and positional encoding as inputs and outputs the deformed reflection direction.
 > <details>
 > <summary>read the caption</summary>
 > Figure 12: Architecture of the deformable reflection MLP